dorba/blade/readme.md

 #### What's the fastest way to give it a try? ####

-Look in the root bin directory, and grab the latest prebuilt installer binary.
+Look in the release directory, and grab the latest prebuilt installer binary.
 While that's running, navigate over to the docs directory and take a look at the user guide.
 You can also clone and build the full Blade source code to achieve a similar result without executing the installer.
 If you prefer that route, refer to the user guide for more detailed instructions.

 #### And remember... ####